sobolev/RepData_PeerAssessment1/PA1_template.md

 ## Loading And Preprocessing The Data

 We will load the dataset activity.csv using the readr package from the forked repository after manually extracting from zip file.
 The date column will be imported as a character field and then converted to POSIXct format using the lubridate package.
-We will also convert the data into a data table using the data.table package.
+The We will also convert the data into a data table using the data.table package.

 ```r